BronzeCrab/day-blueprint-electron/README.md

 ## How to build package:

 In order to make a package you need to run the command:
- - Linux: yarn package (It will generate a folder called release and in this folder, you will found .appImage file)
+ - on Linux: `yarn package` (It will generate a folder called release and in this folder, you will found .appImage file)
- - Windows: yarn package:windows (It will generate a folder called release and in this folder, you will found .exe file)
+ - on Windows: `yarn package:windows` (It will generate a folder called release and in this folder, you will found .exe file)
- - MAC: yarn package (It will generate a folder called release and in this folder, you will found .dmg file)
+ - on MAC: `yarn package` (It will generate a folder called release and in this folder, you will found .dmg file)